-The larger truth is that native lifestyles were disrupted by other Indians and by the arrival of Spanish horses well before the United States came into existence, wars and irreversible cultural changes were caused by government policies older than the Oregon Trail, and most contact between emigrants and Indians on the overland trails was peaceful.
+The longer history is that native lifestyles were disrupted by other Indians and by the arrival of Spanish horses well before the United States came into existence, wars and irreversible cultural changes were caused by government policies older than the Oregon Trail, and most contact between emigrants and Indians on the overland trails was peaceful.

 Plains Indians were in a constant battle over homelands as migrating tribes shoved aside previous occupants, and the policies of the US government served only to further complicate this situation.
-In 1824, the Bureau of Indian Affairs was established -- not as an independent federal agency, but as a part of the War Department.
-During the Jackson presidency, a policy of Indian removal was implemented and the "five civilized tribes" of the northeast were forcibly relocated to the plains.
-As missionaries were moving to Oregon, the Cherokee Nation was following their Trail of Tears to Indian Territory.
+In 1824, the Bureau of Indian Affairs was established — not as an independent federal agency, but as a part of the War Department.
+During the Jackson presidency, a policy of Indian removal was implemented and the “five civilized tribes” of the southeast were forcibly relocated to the plains.
+As missionaries were moving to Oregon, the Cherokee Nation was following its Trail of Tears to Indian Territory.

 Into this uncertainty came the covered wagons headed for Oregon and California.
 The emigrants distrusted and misunderstood the Indians, seeking revenge for any transgression, no matter how petty.
 Some emigrants actually shot at Indians for target practice, and guns always came out when Indians stopped by a pioneer encampment to trade.
 Minor skirmishes were labeled massacres in the press, and the number of dead grew with each retelling of the story at forts and trading posts across the West.

 The first group of Indians encountered by emigrants headed west were the “civilized” tribes of the plains: the Fox, Sauk, Shawnee, and Potawatomi of the lower Missouri Valley.
 They readily learned English and assumed many customs of the whites.
 Passing the Methodist Shawnee Mission School, established in 1839 in Indian Territory just over the Missouri state line from Westport, marked the edge of white civilization.